GaugustoAlves/GaugustoAlves/README.md

 # Gabriel Augusto

-# Systems Analysis and Development Student & Back-End Developer
+# 🧑‍💻 Systems Analysis and Development Student & Back-End Developer

 My name is Gabriel Augusto.
 At the time of writing this file, I am 23 years old and from the city of Guaratinguetá, São Paulo, Brazil.
 I am currently in my 4th semester of Systems Analysis and Development at FATEC São Paulo.
 I am deeply curious about how websites, software, and applications work under the hood, and whenever possible, I strive to expand my knowledge in this vast field of technology.
 <hr>

-#### Technologies Used
+#### ⚙️Technologies Used

 <p align="left">
   <a href="https://www.java.com" target="_blank">